Applying for an environmental authority

 - Environmental authority conditions

-Use our forms and fees finder to apply for a new environmental authority (EA) or manage your existing EAs.
+Use our forms and fees finder for information on applying for a new environmental authority (EA) or managing your existing EAs.

 In Queensland, you need to apply for an environmental authority (EA) to perform an environmentally relevant activity (ERA).